 Rarely do the two parts of the organization receive the same levels of attention and investment.

-This minimized approach to multi-jurisdictional investment is an historic pattern faced by many institutions around the world.
-Whether that non-domestic market network is a small regional presence, or whether it is a global organisation with major regional business units covering multiple in-country franchises, they tend to have evolved processing environments that consist of a variety of different, separate systems, on different technologies.
+This minimized approach to multi-jurisdictional investment is a historic pattern faced by many institutions around the world.
+Whether that non-domestic market network is a small regional presence, or whether it is a global organization with major regional business units covering multiple in-country franchises, they tend to have evolved processing environments that consist of a variety of different, separate systems, on different technologies.